 - Grommets: Banners must have metal grommets across the top and bottom of the banner

-- Double sided banners are preferred
+- Double-sided banners are preferred

 When reserving Abrams or Overlook Park fees are required.
 These fees will be paid through the Cogran Online Reservation system.
-Check the Park Rental Fee Schedule prior to continuing in your park reservation process to ensure the rates will fit your budget.
+Check the Park Rental Fee Schedule (PDF) prior to continuing in your park reservation process to ensure the rates will fit your budget.

 Damage Deposit: A refundable damage deposit is required and due when submitting your reservation online.
 The reservation request will NOT be reviewed or confirmed until deposit is received.
 A portion of the damage deposit may be withheld for repair, replacement, excessive cleaning, if balance of fees owed is still outstanding, and/or new service fees have been accrued, etc.